Mediation

 What is mediation and how does it work?

-Mediation involves an independent third party (the mediator) who seeks to assist both sides come to an agreement to resolve their dispute.
+Mediation is a confidential process which involves an independent third party (the mediator) who seeks to assist the parties to come to an agreement to resolve their dispute.

 In summary:

-1. it is usually confined to a set period of time (a couple of hours to a lengthy day, depending on the complexity involved in the dispute)
+1. it is usually confined to a set period of time (a couple of hours to one/two days, depending on the complexity involved in the dispute)

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.